 Drift Adventure Dive

 For many divers, diving in currents for the first time may sound daunting; however, once you have learned the skills and techniques for drift diving, it becomes fun, effortless and exhilarating.
 Plus, a range of different dive sites around the world will become available to you when you have drift diving skills.
 This Adventure Dive can count toward the Drift Diver Specialty course.
-Talk to your instructor about this possibilitiy.
+Talk to your instructor about this possibility.

 Wreck Adventure Dive